2026 Comparison

 • No monthly subscription ($0/mo)

-• Pay only when you send mail
+• Pay only when you export data ($0.05/record)

-• Simple, fast workflow
+• Simple, fast search-to-export workflow

 Cons